Caulolatilus chrysops: Description

 Caulolatilus chrysops has a sturdy, quadrangular body with a relatively deep head which has a rounded profile.
 There is a fleshy ridge along the centreline of the body in front of the dorsal fin.
 The gill cover has a short blunt spine and serrations along its vertical margin.
 It has a violet body with a pale yellow tint on the back and upper flanks, the lower flanks have a silvery sheen, becoming pearly white on the abdomen.
 The fleshy predorsal ridge is not pigmented.
 There is a wide, vivid yellow streak running from beneath the eye to just above the nostrils with a bright blue line beneath this.
 The iris is golden.
 The dorsal fin has a whitish base with the rest of the fin being mottled grey and yellow with a white margin.
 There is a black blotch above the pectoral fin which has a yellow inner base.
-The anal fin has an in distinct dusky band in its centre on a pearly white background colour.
+The anal fin has an indistinct dusky band in its centre on a pearly white background colour.
 The caudal fin is marked with small yellow spots.
-The dorsal fin contains 7 or 8, occasionally 6, spines and 23-27 soft rays while the anal fin has 1 or 2 spines, the first spine being reduced, and 20-26 soft rays.
+The dorsal fin contains 7 or 8, occasionally 6, spines and 23–27 soft rays while the anal fin has 1 or 2 spines, the first spine being reduced, and 20–26 soft rays.
 This species attains a maximum total length of 60 cm but 44 cm is a more common length.